thingsboard/thingsboard/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Describe your questions in details
+about: Describe your questions in detail
 title: "Your title here"
 labels: ['question']
 assignees: 'AndriichnekoDm'